atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 ## Visuddhimagga - The Path of Purification

-Mahasi Sayadaw based his analysis on the PoI stages on Visuddhimagga, a Theravada Buddhist doctrine, written by Buddhagosha approximately in the 5th Century.
+Mahasi Sayadaw based his analysis of the PoI stages on Visuddhimagga, a Theravada Buddhist doctrine, written by Buddhagosha approximately in the 5th Century.

 You can download **Visuddhimagga** in various e-book formats, using the following link: